Navarasa Thilagam: Soundtrack

-Reception
+Critical reception

-Times of India wrote "Navarasa Thilagam is a film that thinks of itself as a comedy while not making an effort to be one.
+M. Suganth of The Times of India wrote, "Navarasa Thilagam is a film that thinks of itself as a comedy while not making an effort to be one.
 The writing is quite bland (there is zero effort in building up the central romantic track) and the narrative predictable (we even get a hapless 'foreign mapillai'), and it is left to the cast to shore up the film."
-Indiaglitz wrote "Navarasa Thilagam is a "Kalavani" kind of film which is not as entertaining but a watchable film that engages the viewer in most parts."
-New Indian Express wrote "The screenplay is more verbal in its take.
+Malini Mannath of The New Indian Express wrote, "The screenplay is more verbal in its take.
 The script may have seemed good on paper, but on the screen it falls flat.
 If only it had some punch and was crafted more interestingly [..]
 Navarasa Thilagam is, at most, a promising effort from a debutant maker."
 Sify wrote "Overall, Navarasa Thilagam is a damp squib and the joke is only on us!."